aisingapore/TagUI/README.md

 - Windows - c:\
 - macOS - desktop
 - Linux - /home/your_id

-**Troubleshooting potential exceptions**
-- For Windows computers, if you see 'MSVCR110.dll is missing' error, install [this from Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (choose vcredist_x86.exe) - this file is required to run the Windows PHP engine packaged with TagUI.
-- For some newer macOS versions, if you get a 'dyld: Library not loaded' error, [install OpenSSL in this way](https://github.com/kelaberetiv/TagUI/issues/86#issuecomment-372045221).
-- For some flavours of Linux (Ubuntu for example), which do not have PHP pre-installed, google how to install PHP accordingly (eg Ubuntu, apt-get install php).
-Most Linux distributions would already come with PHP.

 > optional - configure web browser settings in tagui_config.txt, such as browser resolution, step timeout of 10s etc